arnobl/notebook-dir-year/README.md

 ../../../photos/             % The pictures of each student (from the the Ksaar app).
 Used to build the individual tables.
 ```

+The folder `examens` in this repository contain template files for `ranking-prev-year.csv` and `specificities.csv`.

 ## Current issues

 The CSV files of exams can contain non-numerical values (e.g. 'ABS INJ') that prevent the correct loading of a CSV file.
 Currently, you can to manually remove those tokens from the files.